quartx-analytics/calllogger/README.md

 * ``QUEUE_SIZE``: Size of the call queue.
 * ``DEBUG``: Set to ``true`` to enable debug logging.

-The plugin that will be used can be specified by appending the name of the plugin to the end of the docker run command.
-Some plugins also have there own set of configurations the can be set using.
+Some plugins also have their own set of configurations that can be set using environment variables.

 ```bash
 -e "PLUGIN_<SETTING>=<VALUE>"